Gate lattices and the stabilized automorphism group: Gates, gate lattices and the stabilized automorphism group

 \subsection{Inertness}

-In the case $G = \Z$, there is a standard notion of \emph{inertness} for an automorphism of a mixing SFT, meaning an automorphism that acts trivially on Krieger's \emph{dimension group} (see e.g.\ \cite{BoLiRu88,BoFi91}).
-We omit the general definition of inertness, and only use a result of Wagoner \cite{Wa90a} (except for the proof of the well-known fact (2) $\implies$ (1) below), namely Lemma~\ref{lem:Wagoner} below.
+In the case $G = \Z$, recall from the introduction the notion of inertness of an automorphism of a mixing SFT, meaning an automorphism that acts trivially on Krieger's dimension group.
+We will mostly need a result of Wagoner \cite{Wa90a}, namely Lemma~\ref{lem:Wagoner} below.
 To state it, we need a few definitions.

 Recall again that an edge shift is the set of paths $p : \Z \to E$ (with matching endpoints for successive edges) where $(V, E)$ is a directed (multi-)graph (with loops).
-A \emph{simple graph symmetry} is an automorphism of an edge shift which is defined by a bijection $\pi : E \to E$ that preserves the tails and heads of all vertices.
-If $X$ is an SFT, an automorphism $f \in \Aut(X, \sigma)$ is \emph{simple} if there exists a topological conjugacy between $(X, \sigma)$ and an edge shift, so that $f$ is a simple graph symmetry.
+A \emph{simple graph symmetry} is an automorphism of an edge shift which is defined (as a $1$-block code) by a bijection $\pi : E \to E$ that preserves the tails and heads of all vertices.
+If $X$ is an SFT, an automorphism $f \in \Aut(X, \sigma)$ is \emph{simple} if there exists a topological conjugacy between $(X, \sigma)$ and an edge shift, by which $f$ is conjugated to a simple graph symmetry.
 This definition is due to Nasu \cite{Na88}.
 The relevant result of Wagoner is the following: